Hedgeturd/SU-Font-Tool/README.md

 At this moment in time, the tool is only able to convert basic FCO files that don't include things such as highlights

 ## Thanks
-Big thank you to TheExentist for letting me recycle some of the code from the ColorsXTBConv Tool which can be found here: https://github.com/TheExentist151/SonicColorsXTBConv/tree/master
+Big thank you to TheExentist for letting me recycle some of the code from the SonicColorsXTBConv Tool which can be found here: https://github.com/TheExentist151/SonicColorsXTBConv/tree/master